Welcome to the Institute for Nonprofit Practice

 Core Certificate Program

-A program that equips nonprofit, public, and social enterprise leaders with the skills, knowledge, and networks they need to make strategic, mission-driven decisions and effect meaningful change at their organizations.
+A certificate program that equips social impact executives, directors, and managers with the skills, knowledge, and networks to make strategic, mission-driven decisions and effect meaningful change.

 Program Components